Tekantó Municipality: History

-Shield
+Coat of arms

-In 1990 the Mexican federal government asked all the municipalities to have their own shield or coat of arms.
+In 1990 the Mexican federal government asked all the municipalities to have their own coat of arms.

-The City council then presided over by C. Manuel González Towers, decided to hold a contest to produce the shield's design.
+The City council then presided over by C. Manuel González Towers, decided to hold a contest to produce the armorial design.
 The design was adapted from submissions by several people.
 Some notable features of the shield are as follows.
 A sun with 13 rays that indicate the Mayan supraworld.
 An illustration of the Mayan chief Ah Kin Chel on a green background.
-Gold background with henequen that has 9 blades, that means the Mayan infraworld, the color gold has economic importance.
-At either side two branches interlaced by a plant called Kantó and that some say gave rise to the name of the town.
-At the bottom of the shield in front of the branches is a tape of silver with the words Siyan Kán Tekantó, this means the illustrious or famous Tekantó.
+Gold background with henequen that has 9 blades, which means the Mayan infraworld, the color gold has economic importance.
+At either side two branches interlaced by a plant called Kantó and that some say gave rise to the name of the town (this would make the arms "canting").
+At the bottom of the shield in front of the branches is a ribbon of silver with the words Siyan Kán Tekantó, this means the illustrious or famous Tekantó.